Are you planning a visit to Spain but have just over 1 day in Barcelona? Then look no further than this 36 hours Barcelona travel guide!

 Another one of Gaudi’s famous works is Park Guell.
 It’s listed as a UNESCO World Heritage Site, along with several other buildings Gaudi designed.
-This park provides panoramic views and buildings decorated in mosaics.
+This park provides panoramic views and buildings decorated in colourful and vibrant mosaics.
 It wasn’t planned to be a park but was actually designed to be a gated community outside of the city.

 A long story short, only 2 of the 60 houses from this community project are complete.
 Later they converted it into a park.